Ckearns1210/CampaignBubbleViz/README.md

 # 2016 Presidential Primary Campaign Finance Expenditure Visualization

-## Experiment with visualizaing a static data source in a visually interesting way using the D3 Library.
-Data was sourced from the Federal Elections Commission and is freely available.
+## Data was sourced from the Federal Elections Commission and is freely available.

 # Authors:
 [ckearns1210](https://github.com/ckearns1210)